joshua-decoder/joshua-decoder.github.com/5.0/pipeline.md

 pipeline.
 Earlier results (which are often expensive) need not be recomputed.

 To facilitate these tasks, the pipeline script:

-- Runs the complete SMT pipeline, from corpus normalization and tokenization, through model building, tuning, test-set decoding, and evaluation.
+- Runs the complete SMT pipeline, from corpus normalization and tokenization, through alignment, model building, tuning, test-set decoding, and evaluation.

-- Caches the results of intermediate steps (using robust SHA-1 checksums on dependencies), so the pipeline can be debugged or shared across similar runs with (almost) no time spent recomputing expensive steps.
+- Caches the results of intermediate steps (using robust SHA-1 checksums on dependencies), so the pipeline can be debugged or shared across similar runs while doing away with time spent recomputing expensive steps.

 - Allows you to jump into and out of the pipeline at a set of predefined places (e.g., the alignment stage), so long as you provide the missing dependencies.